MJThiecke/fenora/README.md

 ###############################################################################
 # Overview

-Fenora is designed to take a feature count matrix (bed-like format with genomic coordinates) and perform:
+Fenora is designed to take a feature count table (see 'Input format'), and
+perform:

 - Filtering intervals by length
 - Anscombe variance-stabilising transformation